isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Join the Community!.md

 *Each participant must show the online/physical loan receipt of 8 books/eBooks to the staff at each redemption booth.
 All the books/eBooks must be borrowed on the day of the event.
 At least 2 of the borrowed items should be in a Mother Tongue language.

+**Pin It Up booth**

+Hi Rescuers!
+Gear up for Community Day by drawing your original Book Bug or submitting a Book Review!
+Download and print the templates below, and submit your completed form at the Pin It Up booth during the Book Bugs Community Day events.

+Draw your original Book Bug | Book Review

+Hurry!
+Redeem an exclusive Book Bugs enamel pin when you submit and borrow 4 books (inclusive of 1 Mother Tongue Language title).
+While stocks last!

 #### The Community